 What to Know About Tuition & Fees

-How do Fees & Tuition at Antioch University - Los Angeles Compare With the Average?
+How Does Antioch University - Los Angeles Contrast With Other Schools?

 |Nationwide||Far Western US||California|